NkgopolengGift/NkgopolengGift/README.md

 # Hi there ✌️✌️
 I'm Gift.
-Right now, I'm currently doing Diploma in computer science at Tshwane University of Technology, this is my final year(2024).
+I'm currently doing Diploma in computer science at Tshwane University of Technology, this is my final year(2024).
 I really like learning about new programming languages and frameworks.
 Let's dive into the world of coding together! 🚀🌍

 ## Skills
 *  ☕️ Java